software-mansion/protostar/website/docs/cairo-1/05-testing/02-integration-testing.md

     }
 ```

+## Under the hood
+You may ask, where the contract has been deployed?
+Protostar comes with a local Starknet instance which you can use to test your contracts.
+To encourage good testing practices, each test case starts with a fresh Starknet instance.

+When Starknet instance is accessed through cheatcodes, it is analogous to accessing real Starknet through gateway.
+Example consequence of this behavior is that `get_caller_address` will return `0` in the called contract.

 ## Old cairo contracts

 Protostar allows you to test contracts written in old cairo.
-You can use cheatcode [declare_cairo0](./cheatcodes-refernce/declare-cairo0.md) to declare them.
+You can use cheatcode [declare_cairo0](./cheatcodes-reference/declare-cairo0.md) to declare them.